amtep/ck3-tiger/IDEAS.md

 ## History
 * bookmarked characters need to have a static COA for their highest landed title, because if it's random it will be blank on the bookmark selection view
+* title history: Warn if one character gets multiple different lieges on the same day

 ## Gfx
 * CK3 needs all of its bones to be oriented y+ in rest position